-Biomedical Treatment for Autism and Speech Delay
+Biomedical Treatment for Autism & Speech Delay

-Introduction to Biomedical Treatments at Vitalia Vancouver
+Introduction to Natural Speech Therapy at our Vancouver Clinic

 Before we begin, let's answer some important questions so that you have a clear understanding of the foundations of your child's biomedical treatment plan.